MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 ```

 Generic Callback Handler to collect callbacks functions through :func:`register` and execute them
 with :func:`run_callbacks`

 A lock is used to sequence registering of new functions and running callbacks.

-**Arguments**:

-- `name`: A name of this handler for usage in log messages
+:param name: A name of this handler for usage in log messages
-- `logger`: The logger instance to use for logging
+:param logger: The logger instance to use for logging
-- `context`: A custom context handler to use as lock.
+:param context: A custom context handler to use as lock.
 If none, a local :class:`threading.Lock()` will be created

 <a id="jukebox.callingback.CallbackHandler.register"></a>